steltenpower/PowerGists/README.md

 # PowerGists
-(My personal cheatsheets for elevator pitch/dialogue about cooperation, towards potential users/deciders easily scared off by tech jargon or implementation details)
+(My personal cheatsheets for elevator pitch/dialogue to only spark interest for ways of tech-supported cooperation.
+Tech jargon and implementation details are for later.)

 Organisational first steps towards (data/content) quality and speed:
 ====================================================================